 After our siesta, we got to take part in a traditional Incan ceremony, in which each person received three cocoa leaves, which were going to be burned in a ritual carried out by Incans as a thank you to mother nature.
 This was an interesting, eye-opening experience in which we were able to see, as well as take part in, a portion of traditional Incan practices.

-The whole group then returned to one school where we spent about an hour finishing up the final layer of our painting job.
-After hours of sanding and painting from the pervious two days, it felt great to finally complete this task.
+The whole group then returned to one school, where we spent about an hour finishing up the final layer of our painting job.
+After hours of sanding and painting from the previous two days, it felt great to finally complete this task.
 We then returned back to the hotel for some free time, which some of us used for shopping in the square right down the street.
-The group later headed to yet another delicious dinner at a nearby restaurant, and afterwards ended the day with some highs and lows and appreciations.
-It’s sad to think that the trip is coming to a close, but I’m excited for the next few days and for memories I know the final days will bring.
+The group later headed to yet another delicious dinner at a nearby restaurant, and afterward ended the day with some highs and lows and appreciations.
+It’s sad to think that the trip is coming to a close, but I’m excited for the next few days, and for memories, I know the final days will bring.